Medically reviewed by Drugs.com. Last updated on Feb 17, 2022.

-The recommended starting dose is 300 mg every 2 weeks.
+The recommended starting dosage is 300 mg administered subcutaneously every 2 weeks.
 A dosing interval of 300 mg every 4 weeks is also effective and may be considered if the patient is well-controlled (e.g., attack free) for more than 6 months.

 TAKHZYRO is administered subcutaneously only.